dsobral/MBCB/README.md

 <br/>

-Freebayes only detects mutations that fall with the read (SNVs and small indels).
+Freebayes only detects mutations that fall within the read (SNVs and small indels).
 Sice the type of evidence necessary to detect larger structural variants is different, specific tools are necessary.
 We will use one easy to use tool that was developed to study experimental evolution of E. coli.
 This tool, [breseq](https://barricklab.org/twiki/bin/view/Lab/ToolsBacterialGenomeResequencing), performs all the necessary steps to detect variants, including structural variants, and produces a nice report with all the information.

 Before trying to use it for our sample, let's explore an example output.
 Namely, we will look at Example1a from the breseq introductory topics workshop.